 In a world where almost any food is capable of presenting a health concern, there is a new movement that suggests something that seems almost impossible to be true: are compounds found in fruits and vegetables making you sick and fat?

-There's a book called The Plant Paradox, which asserts a very strong claim: lectins are the cause of many health issues.
+There's a book called The Plant Paradox, which suggests that lectins are the cause of many health issues.
 For most people, "lectins" is a foreign word, but they are not found in foreign foods.
-Lectins are proteins found in around 30 percent of the foods we eat, including many friends and vegetables, whole grains, nuts, and beans.
+Lectins are proteins found in around 30 percent of the foods we eat, including many fruits and vegetables, whole grains, nuts, and beans.

 The book suggests that lectins are toxic and, even in low doses, lectins can cause long-term health effects like chronic disease and inflammation.

 Before you panic, there's no need to stop eating many of the foods you think are healthy.
 Some people will need to avoid lectins, but the problem is not anywhere near as dangerous as it seems.